vdwees/rtc-tools/doc/examples/lookup_table.rst

 '''''''''''''''

 Goals are defined as classes that inherit the ``Goal`` parent class.
-The components of goals can be found in :doc:`multi_objective`.
+The components of goals can be found in :doc:`../optimization/multi_objective`.

 First, we have a high priority goal to keep the water volume within a minimum and maximum.
 We use a water volume goal instead of a water level goal when the